mahmoud/sedimental/entries/simple_statistics_for_systems.md

 ---
-title: Engineering Statistics
+title: Simple Statistics for Systems
+subtile: Easier development and maintenance through reintroduction
 ---

+Software development begins as a quest for capability, doing what could not be done before.
+But as soon as that *what* is achieved, the engineer must ask *how*.
+In enterprise software, the most frequently asked questions are, "How fast?" and more importantly, "How reliable?"

+These software questions cannot be answered, or even properly articulated, without statistics.

+Most developers can't tell you much about statistics.
+It simply doesn't come up.
+Because between coding and maintenance, who has the time?
+Even a small amount of the right statistics can greatly lessen the load of maintenance, and take a lot of the guesswork out of future development.
+Everyone needs a reintroduction to statistics after a few years of real work.
+Even if you studied statistics in school, something about real work, real data, and real questions have a way of making you wonder if it was really you who passed those statistics exams.

 Looking at the behavior of the system, we have to be critical, unbiased investigators.
-We generate data, especially timing information like durations, and we analyze it using statistical methods.
-The starting point for these statistical methods is to use descriptive statistics that treat these numerical values like duration as random variables.
+We instrument the system, turning it into a stream that generates data, such as timing information like durations.
+Then, we analyze this stream using statistical methods.
+The starting point for these statistical methods is to use descriptive statistics that treat these numerical values as random variables.

-Maybe you took statistics, maybe you didn't.
-Probably not many remember a lot of details.
-Turns out for engineering you don't need to know much.
-Actually, I've seen many teams who don't pay attention to statistics at all.
-But inevitably there comes a time when there are questions to be answered, and you don't want to be like those teams.
-Not only don't they know the answers, but they don't even know what terms to put the questions in.

 * Collecting metadata about how the application is used and how the application is performing.